itspriddle/josh.fail/_posts/2021/2021-03-24-what-does-it-take-to-be-a-good-programmer.markdown

 title: "What does it take to be a good programmer?"
 date: "Wed Mar 24 23:24:44 -0400 2021"
 link: https://news.ycombinator.com/item?id=13464770
+category: links
+redirect_from: /blog/2021/what-does-it-take-to-be-a-good-programmer.html
 ---

-I stumbled across [this quote on Hacker News][Post] that talks about what it feels like to be a good programmer:
+I stumbled across [this quote on Hacker News]({{ page.link }}) that talks about what it feels like to be a good programmer:

 > Nobody tells this to people who are beginners, I wish someone told me.
 All
 > of us who do creative work, we get into it because we have good taste.
 But